jhu-ip/cs220-summer22/assign/final.md

 ### Representing a plot

-Before attempting to render a plot image, the program should build a complete representation of the plot directives as objects in memory.
+Before attempting to render a plot image, the program should build a complete representation of the plot directives as values and objects in memory.
-The plot bounds and dimensions, as well as the function, color, and fill directives should all be represented as objects that are gathered in a central *plot object*.
+The plot bounds and dimensions, as well as the function, color, and fill directives should all be represented as data values and objects gathered in a central *plot object*.

 ### Producing a rendered image